List of Olympic Games host cities

 Stockholm hosted the 1912 Summer Olympics and the equestrian portion of the 1956 Summer Olympics.
 London and Paris have both hosted three Games, while Los Angeles will become the third city to gain that distinction in 2028.

-As of 2024, a large majority of the Games (41 out of 54) have been hosted in Western Europe, the United States, Canada, or Australia.
+As of 2026, a large majority of the Games (42 out of 55) have been hosted in Western Europe, the United States, Canada, or Australia.
 Eight Games have been hosted in Asia (all in East Asia), three in Eastern Europe, and two in Latin America.
 Africa has yet to host an Olympic Games.
-Other major geographic regions and subcontinents that have never hosted the Olympics include the Middle East, Central Asia, the Indian subcontinent, Southeast Asia, Antarctica, and the Caribbean.
+Other major geographic regions and subcontinents that have never hosted the Olympics include the Middle East, Central Asia, the Indian subcontinent, Southeast Asia, and the Caribbean.
 Between the first Winter Olympics in 1924 and the last ones to be held in the same year as the Summer Olympics in 1992, the Summer and Winter Games took place in the same country three times.

 Usually, the Games' host cities are selected by the IOC members six to seven years in advance.

 Until the 2022 Winter Olympics, the selection process lasts approximately two years.
 In the first stage, any city in the world may apply to become a host city.
-After ten months, the Executive Board of the IOC decides which applicant cities will become official candidates based on the recommendation of a working group that reviews the applications.
+After ten months, the executive board of the IOC decides which applicant cities will become official candidates based on the recommendation of a working group that reviews the applications.
 In the second stage, the candidate cities are investigated thoroughly by an Evaluation Commission, which then submits a final short list of cities for selection.
 The host city is then chosen by vote of the IOC session, a general meeting of IOC members.
 There was a change in host selection process in the late 2010s to address several problems – including the costs of hosting and the disappointment felt by unsuccessful applicants.
 Called Olympic Agenda 2020, this new process is focused on reducing the cost of Games, minimising wasteful single-use construction projects and increasing the benefits felt by host nations.
 Bids are now easier and less expensive to prepare.
-The 2032 Summer Games host city was the first to be fully selected under this process, but other elements and rules were introduced later.